DAHines57/BowlBot/SETUP.md

 - The bot reads calculated fields (formulas) from Excel
 - Absent weeks are excluded from player average calculations
 - Substitute entries are excluded from team average calculations
+- Total pins includes absences (weeks where average was taken) but never substitutes
+- Wins/losses are calculated per game (Game 1 vs Game 1, Game 2 vs Game 2, etc.) - up to 4 games per week
+- Team average is the average of individual player averages (excluding absent/substitute weeks)
 - The bot automatically uses the most recent season if no season is specified
 - Player and team name matching is case-insensitive and supports partial matches
+- Lists (players, teams) are sorted by average (highest to lowest)

 ## Troubleshooting